 Asking this question is necessary for determining your ability to comply with appointment expectations.
 Typical intake appointments with most specialists are 30-60 minutes long and follow-up appointments are often 15-30 minutes long.
 However, appointment lengths can vary greatly between providers and don’t include time spent waiting in the lobby.
 If you are also struggling with other mental health needs such as depression and/or anxiety, you may need a provider who can spend more time with you (typically a psychiatrist or a PMHNP) to ensure you receive all of the care you need.

 The American Society of Addiction Medicine guidelines states that some patients may need to be on opioid agonist therapy for the rest of their lives because opiate use disorders are chronic biologic diseases.
 However, you should feel encouraged to find a provider who can listen to your specific preferences and provide guidance about how long buprenorphine is necessary.

 To get started with your recovery journey today, reach out and learn more about how Eleanor Health can help.

 Eleanor Health provides treatment services for adults with alcohol, opioid, and other substance use disorders.
-We are currently located in Louisiana, Massachusetts, New Jersey, North Carolina, Ohio, Texas, and Washington.
+We are currently located in Florida, Louisiana, Massachusetts, New Jersey, North Carolina, Ohio, Texas, and Washington.